ibm-cloud-docs/power-iaas/migration-strategies.md

 ## Backup Recovery and Media Services (BRMS) and Cloud Storage (ICC)
 {: #ibmi-brms-icc}

 BRMS is an IBM i product that can be used to automate activities that help define and process your backup, recovery, and media management operations.
-The ICC product can be integrated with BRMS to move and retrieve objects from remote locations, including Cloud Object Storage (COS).
+The ICC product can be integrated with BRMS to move and retrieve objects from remote locations, including Cloud Object Storage.

 The following high-level steps detail how to migrate your OS and data from an on-premises system to the {{site.data.keyword.powerSys_notm}} environment.
 Keep in mind that most of these steps can be automated by using BRMS and ICC.